openPMD/openPMD-standard/STANDARD.md

     - advice to implementors: in the ordering of variation for the indexes for matrices as defined by the index-operator (`[...][...]`) of the writing code
-    - advice to implementors: query the records `dataOrder` to get the information if you need to invert the access to `axisLabels` (and other attributes that use the same definition)
+    - advice to implementors: query the record's `dataOrder` to get the information if you need to invert the access to `axisLabels` (and other attributes that use the same definition)